-- (1) This column reflects the aggregate grant date fair value of option awards granted during the year measured pursuant to Financial Accounting Standard Board Accounting Standards Codification Topic 718, the basis for computing stock-based compensation in our audited consolidated financial statements.
+- (1) During 2022, the Company took actions to transition certain employees from a semi-monthly payroll schedule that reflects the current pay period to a bi-weekly payroll schedule paid in arrears.
+This transition impacted each of the named executive officers.
+In connection with this change, the impacted each named executive officer's 2022 base salary earnings include one-time adjustments required to align historical payroll schedules with the current payroll schedule. - (2) This column reflects the aggregate grant date fair value of option awards granted during the year measured pursuant to Financial Accounting Standard Board Accounting Standards Codification Topic 718, the basis for computing stock-based compensation in our audited consolidated financial statements.
 This calculation assumes that the named executive officer will perform the requisite service for the award to vest in full as required by SEC rules.
-The assumptions we used in valuing options are described in the notes to our audited consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2021.
-These amounts do not reflect the actual economic value that will be realized by the named executive officer upon vesting of the stock options, the exercise of the stock options, or the sale of the common stock underlying such stock options. - (2) This column reflects the amount of performance-based incentive compensation earned by our named executive officers for the periods presented.
-For more information, see below under "- Non-Equity Incentive Plan Compensation." - (3) Dr. Seehra is also a member of our Board, but does not receive any additional compensation in his capacity as a director. - (4) Represents (i) the amount of payroll taxes required to be contributed by the Massachusetts Family Medical Leave Act, which we have elected to pay on behalf of each of our employees, in the amount of \$540 and (ii) reimbursed cell phone expenses in the amount of \$2,747. - (5) Represents (i) the amount of payroll taxes required to be contributed by the Massachusetts Family Medical Leave Act, which we have elected to pay on behalf of each of our employees, in the amount of \$521 and (ii) reimbursed cell phone expenses in the amount of \$2,977. - (6) Represents the amount of payroll taxes required to be contributed by the Massachusetts Family Medical Leave Act, which we have elected to pay on behalf of each of our employees.
+The assumptions we used in valuing options are described in the notes to our audited consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2022.
+These amounts do not reflect the actual economic value that will be realized by the named executive officer upon vesting of the stock options, the exercise of the stock options, or the sale of the common stock underlying such stock options. - (3) This column reflects the amount of performance-based incentive compensation earned by our named executive officers for the periods presented.
+For more information, see below under "- Bonus Opportunity." - (4) Dr. Seehra is also a member of our Board, but does not receive any additional compensation in his capacity as a director. - (5) Amount represents a discretionary bonus payment approved by our Compensation Committee based on individual performance.
+For more information, see below under "- Bonus Opportunity." - (6) Represents (i) a match of contributions to the Company's 401(k) savings plan in the amount of \$9,150, (ii) reimbursed cell phone expenses in the amount of \$2,468 and (iii) an employee allocation for the health insurance premium rebate for the plan year 2021 paid in 2022 of \$150. - (7) Because Dr. Cooper was not a named executive officer in 2021, SEC rules do not require his compensation for that year to be reported.